 Ankle injections can help diagnose and treat chronic pain.
 The injection can help your pain specialist to understand whether you need a different treatment, such as a nerve block, for long pain relief.

-What is an Ankle Injection?
+What Is An Ankle Injection?

 Types Of Ankle Injections: